guillaumebrg/sense-for-smartTVs/README.md

 Model predictions should be similar to what is shown in the GIF above.
 In case you see a difference, check the model framerate, displayed at the bottom-left corner; it should be close to 4 FPS.
 A framerate lower than 4 indicates that your CPU isn't able to perform inference fast enough.
-To fix it, you may want to use your GPU instead, appending `--use_gpu` to the above-mentioned command line.
+If you have one, you may want to run the model on the GPU instead, appending `--use_gpu` to the above-mentioned command line.

-#### Training details

-TODO

----

 ## License

-The code is MIT but retrained weights come with a separate license available.
+The code is MIT but pretrained weights come with a separate license available.
 Please check the original [sense repo](https://github.com/TwentyBN/sense) for more information.